simon-v/minipos/README.md

 ### Setup

+For the server, you will need an Internet-connected computer with Python 3 and the following extra packages:

+* `python-qrcode` — _(required)_ for generating payment QR codes
+* `python-pil` or `python-pillow` — _(required)_ for generating payment QR codes
+* `python-pycoin` — _(optional)_ for generating receiving addresses

-You will need an Internet-connected computer with Python 3, `python-pil` and `python-qrcode` installed, as the server.
-It does not need to be Internet-accessible, unless it is your explicit intention.
+The server does not need to be Internet-accessible, unless it is your explicit intention.
 It can also reside on the same computer you will be connecting from, if convenient.

 Place the executable and accompanying library files in a convenient location.
 Decide where to keep your local data. `minipos` will look for it in the following places: